qdm12/gluetun-wiki/setup/options/wireguard.md

 # Wireguard options

+## Files

+You can bind mount an ini Wireguard configuration file to `/gluetun/wireguard/wg0.conf`.
+Any field present will be extracted from it and used.
+Note any field value set in this file takes precedence over the environment variables.

 ## Environment variables

 If using the Wireguard protocol, depending on the provider, the following might be compulsory: